botshatarun-create/java-assignments/ternary operator/README.md

 Final value of num = 1.

 # output of 10t.
-Sum of first 20 natural numbers = 210
+Sum of first 20 natural numbers = 210.

+# output of 11t.
+Divisible by both 3 and 5.